 May elevate blood pressure.
 Aspirin or NSAID sensitivity.
 History of asthma.
 Pregnancy (avoid in 3rd trimester).
 Nursing mothers.

 Eye irritation, posterior capsule opacification, increased intraocular pressure, anterior chamber inflammation.

-Single-use vials (4mL)—4, 10
+Single-patient-use vials (4mL)—4, 10

 Psychiatry Advisor Articles

 - Triiodothyronine in the Treatment of Bipolar Depression

 - Antidepressants Increase Seizure Risk in Youth and Severely Depressed